ericmedvet/slides/intro-ml-er-2223/03-supervised-evaluation.md

 --

 In decreasing order of informativeness .note[effectiveness of assessment of effectiveness], decreasing order of verbosity:
-- give accuracy, FPR, FNR, frequencies of classes in $Y$, possibly other indexes .note[we'll see later]
+- give accuracy, FPR, FNR, frequencies of classes² in $Y$, possibly other indexes .note[we'll see later]
 - give accuracy, FPR, FNR, frequencies of classes
 - FPR, FNR, frequencies of classes
 - FPR, FNR